Remember Me This Way (album)

-Remember Me This Way is a 1974 album by Rock singer Gary Glitter.
+Remember Me This Way is a 1974 album by the English rock singer Gary Glitter.
 It features live concert performances from Glitter's 1973 Christmas show at The Rainbow in London and was released in conjunction with the movie/documentary of the same name that showed Glitter preparing for the tour.
 The album ends with a one-minute and 39-seconds edit of the studio recording of the title song, which follows on at the end of the live recording.
 It was Glitter's third top ten album, reaching a peak of #5 in his native UK.

 2009 reissue

 The album was reissued in 2009 under Airmail Records in conjunction with the reissues of Glitter, Touch Me & G.G.